Public Finance

 Online Public Finance Programs

-In 2019-2020, 4 schools offered a public finance program of some type.
+In the 2020-2021 academic year, 5 schools offered some type of public finance program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in Public Finance Worth It?